-580 Open Planning Decision requests relate to those made after 15 April 2019.
+&lt;sup>580 Open Planning Decision requests relate to those made after 15 April 2019.
 Planning decisions prior to this date are not included.
-The data does not yet fully report the number of pew requests received by the NDIA data does not yet fully report the number of new requests received by the NDIA.
+The data does not yet fully report the number of new requests received by the NDIA.

-581 Data on s100 requests is based on a new off-system reporting database, and hence is not subject to the same data quality controls in place in the ICT business system.
+581 Data on s100 requests is based on a new off-system reporting database, and hence is not subject to the same data quality controls in